 The Applicable State Water Project Charges for CVWD and DWA for Table A water are set forth in Tables 1 and 2, respectively.
-Unit Charges for Delta Water, Variable Transportation, and Off-Aqueduct Power Charges are based on estimates presented in Appendix B of CDWR Bulletin 132-13.
+Unit Charges for Delta Water, Variable Transportation, and Off-Aqueduct Power Charges are based on estimates presented in Appendix B of CDWR Bulletin 132-14.

-Since MWD can call-back or recall the 100,000 AF of Table A allocation it transferred to CVWD and DWA and since the CDWR has been unable to deliver maximum Table A allocations for eleven of the past twelve years, the amounts of the Applicable State Water Project Charges for 2014/2015 and future years are being computed based on long-term reliability factors; effectively 58% of maximum State Water Project allocations with the MWD transfer portion being further reduced to 35% to account for possible future recalls pursuant to the 2003 Exchange Agreement.
+Since MWD can call-back or recall the 100,000 AF of Table A allocation it transferred to CVWD and DWA and since the CDWR has been unable to deliver maximum Table A allocations for twelve of the past thirteen years, the amounts of the Applicable State Water Project Charges for 2015/2016 and future years are being computed based on long-term reliability factors; effectively 58% of maximum State Water Project allocations with the MWD transfer portion being further reduced to 35% to account for possible future recalls pursuant to the 2003 Exchange Agreement.

 The derivations of the Applicable State Water Project charges are set forth in Tables 1 and 2.
-The "Maximum Table A Water Allocation" shown in Tables 1 and 2 is the currently existing Table A Water Allocation per CDWR Bulletin 132-13 Appendix B, Table B-4 (contractual quantities based on requests for same by CVWD and DWA) with no reliability factors being applied.
+The "Maximum Table A Water Allocation" shown in Tables 1 and 2 is the currently existing Table A Water Allocation per CDWR Bulletin 132-14 Appendix B, Table B-4 (contractual quantities based on requests for same by CVWD and DWA) with no reliability factors being applied.
 The "Probable Table A Water Allocation" is the currently existing Table A Water Allocation with the MWD transfer portion reduced to 35% to reflect the long-term average with probable recalls by MWD, pursuant to the 2003 Exchange Agreement and its implementation.
-The "Probable Table A Water Delivery" is based on 58% reliability of the Probable Table A Water Allocation including MWD transfer reduced to 35% for long-term average pursuant to the 2003 Exchange Agreement and its implementation.
+The "Probable Table A Water Delivery" is based on 58% reliability of the Probable Table A Water Allocation including

+MWD transfer reduced to 35% for long-term average pursuant to the 2003 Exchange Agreement and its implementation.

 Applicable State Water Project Charges proportioned in accordance with the Water Management Agreements, more particularly in accordance with relative production within CVWD and DWA, yield Allocated State Water Project Charges.
-Over the past five years, 2009 through 2013, DWA has been responsible for approximately 68.21% of the water produced from the Mission Creek Subbasin, including 69.54% in 2013.
+Over the past five years, 2010 through 2014, DWA has been responsible for approximately 68.57% of the water produced from the Mission Creek Subbasin, including 70.0% in 2014.

 In the past, Allocated State Water Project Charges have been apportioned to DWA and CVWD based on production from the Whitewater River Subbasin Management Area.
 Since 2003/2004, Allocated State Water Project Charges have been apportioned to DWA and CVWD based on production from the combined Mission Creek Subbasin and Whitewater River Subbasin Management Areas.
-In 2013, DWA was responsible for approximately 25.0% of the combined water production from the Whitewater River and Mission Creek Subbasins.
-On the assumption that DWA's relative production for 2014 and thereafter will be about the same as for 2013, DWA's share of the combined Applicable State Water Project Charges (i.e. Allocated Charges) will be as set forth in Table 3.
+In 2014, DWA was responsible for approximately 25.5% of the combined water production from the Whitewater River, Mission Creek, and Garnet Hill Subbasins.
+On the assumption that DWA's relative production for 2015 and thereafter will be about the same as for 2014, DWA's share of the combined Applicable State Water Project Charges (i.e. Allocated Charges) will be as set forth in Table 3.

-Table 3 shows that DWA's estimated Allocated Charges (its share of combined Applicable Charges for Table A water) are anticipated to decrease by about 3% between 2014 and 2015 decrease by about 12% between 2015 and 2016 and decrease by about 3% between 2016 and 2017.
+Table 3 shows that DWA's estimated Allocated Charges (its share of combined Applicable Charges for Table A water) are anticipated to decrease by about 2% between 2015 and 2016, increase by about 2% between 2016 and 2017, and increase by about 4% between 2017 and 2018.
 DWA's estimated Allocated Charges will change as estimates presented in future annual editions of CDWR Bulletin 132 change.

-Table 3 also shows that DWA's estimated 2014 Allocated Charges are about 66% of DWA's estimated Applicable Charges.
+Table 3 also shows that DWA's estimated 2015 Allocated Charges are about 68% of DWA's estimated Applicable Charges.
 Since water replenishment assessments must be used for groundwater replenishment purposes only, implementation of the maximum permissible replenishment assessment rate based on DWA's Applicable Charges would result in the collection of excess funds that would have to be applied to replenishment charges during subsequent years.